Updated on March 28, 2015

 “It’s in Geneva.
 It’s a great opportunity but I stupidly hesitated because I didn’t think that Finlay would go with me.
 Seems I don’t have to worry about that any more.
 It will also keep me out of his way.
 I can’t see him just accepting that it is over”.

 Alex nodded, “He’s far too fond of the cushy life to want to give you up.
-Don’t look at me that way, Dora.
+Don’t look at me that way, Beth.
 You know he’s a lazy bastard; he’s been relying on you for months now, ever since he lost his job”.

 “It wasn’t his fault that he was fired.
 His boss hated him from the first day”.

 “Maybe, but he hasn’t gone out of his way to find a new job.
 You have been supporting him for months, so that he can chase his dream of becoming the next Mick Jagger“

 “Only, slightly more attractive than old rubber face Jagger”, Beth laughed.
 “I know you’re right, but I was hoping that he’d either find a new job or get famous.
 It has been a strain financially.
 If I go to Geneva, the company will pay the apartment there, so I could sell the flat here, or rent it out.
 It will give me a chance to pay off my Visa bill at last, and I could save some money to have a decent down payment when I return.
 It would be madness not to take the job, and it sounds like a really interesting assignment, but I would miss all my friends”.

 “Trust me, if you move to Geneva, you will have no end of visitors.
 It will be just like living here, but with better weather and sexier men.
 They speak French there, don’t they?
 How is your French?”

 “Schoolgirlesque.
 I can ask the way to the Gare and ask for a room for the night, but that is about it.
 They speak English in the office so that won’t be a problem, and I guess I’ll pick up the lingo as I go along.
 Do you think I should do it?”